-There are many reasons to mix up your fitness routine and it’s probably easier than you think.
+There are so many reasons why you should mix up your workout routine and it’s probably easier than you think.
 The first sign that it’s time to switch things up is when you stop feeling or seeing the results that you once saw.
 If you are feeling this way, you’re definitely not alone!

 Here are a few more reasons to switch things up.